 ‘Performance is about engaging with versions of the self, stretching the gaze to see what others see when they look at you.’

-Philippine Hoegen was, until recently, a researcher within the Cultural and Creative Industries research group.
-She is also a tutor at St. Joost School of Art & Design and the Master Institute of Visual Cultures.
+Philippine Hoegen was a researcher within the Cultural and Creative Industries research group from 2016 until 2020.
+In that period, she also was a tutor at St. Joost School of Art & Design and the Master Institute of Visual Cultures.
+Currently Philippine works as an independent artist and researcher.

 She works in an international environment and publishes and teaches in Dutch and English.